-Advises the Chair and Secretary (by circulation) in Reviews applications, ensuring there is a complete set of documentation for each applicant.
-Considers each application at the meeting, evaluating, banding, and scoring the applicant's research contribution objectively against the evaluative criteria and recording collective decisions against the Assessment Criteria, using the full range of scores in order to indicate the relative strength of each application.
+Faculty Committee (FC) School Committee (SC) Vice-Chancellor's Committee (VCC) Advises the Chair and Secretary (by circulation) in deciding actions to take before the meeting, including nominating referees.
+Reviews applications, ensuring there is a complete set of documentation for each applicant.
+Considers each application at the meeting, evaluating, banding, and scoring the applicant's research contribution objectively against the evaluative criteria and recording collective decisions against the Assessment Criteria, using the full range of scores in Reviews the Research and Research Leadership evaluation and score for each applicant from the FCs, making changes it believes are necessary to ensure that they have been applied consistently between applicants and across FCs.
+Assesses and scores each applicant against the Teaching and Researcher Development and Service to the University and to the Academic Moderates between the School Committees to ensure that a consistent standard has been achieved.
+The VCC receives the rank order of applicants for each academic office and considers the documentary evidence for applicants, deciding whether any adjustments in evaluation are necessary.
+Assessment Criteria, using the full range of scores in order to indicate the relative strength of each application.
 Makes an indicative assessment of the applicant's Teaching and Researcher Development and Service to the University and to the academic community.
-Decides whether each case meets the criteria across the three areas: Research, Teaching/Researcher Development and Service, in accordance with the Assessment Criteria, confirming its assessment to the SC.
+Decides whether each case meets the criteria across the three areas: Research, Teaching/Researcher Development and Service, in accordance with the Assessment Criteria, confirming its assessment to the Community criteria, taking account of the indicative evaluation and recommendations of the FC.
+Records all decisions made against the relevant Assessment Criteria and School/Institution-specific Indicators of Excellence.
+Decides which applicants meet the required standard of excellence and should receive promotion/progression, producing a rank order Identifies any particular case(s) where the SC reached a different conclusion from the FC and any cases in which non-standard aspects have caused difficulty.
+Make recommendations to the General Board concerning applicants that should receive promotion/progression for each academic office.
+The General Board receives these recommendations, SC.
 Provides recommendations to the SC, placing applications for each academic office in a ranked list of priority.
-Advises the respective Lead HR Business Partner (as Moderates between the School Committees to ensure that a consistent standard has been achieved.
-The VCC receives the rank order of applicants for each academic office and considers the documentary evidence for applicants, deciding whether any adjustments in evaluation are necessary.
-Identifies any particular case(s) where the SC reached a different conclusion from the FC and any cases in which nonstandard aspects have caused difficulty.
-Make recommendations to the General Board concerning applicants that should receive promotion/progression for each academic office.
-The General Board receives these recommendations, confirms the outcomes of Associate Professor (Grade 10) applications and provides a Report to the University recommending the establishment of Professorships (Grades 11 and 12) and Clinical Professorships, for its approval.
+Advises the respective Lead HR Business Partner (as Secretary of the relevant SC) that documentation is complete and can be provided to the SC via the online portal. of total scores for each academic office.
+Agrees a Feedback statement for each applicant to be provided at their feedback meeting with their Head of Institution.
+Advises the Secretary of the VCC that documentation is complete and can be provided to the VCC via the online portal. confirms the outcomes of Associate Professor (Grade 10) applications and provides a Report to the University recommending the establishment of Professorships (Grades 11 and 12) and Clinical Professorships, for its approval.